-The Bimini Top or sunshade should not be used when the vessel speed exceeds 45 MPH.
-Damage to the boat or Bimini may occur.
+Canvas top should not be used when the vessel speed exceeds 45 MPH.
+Damage to the boat or canvas may occur.

-Attached to the inside of the Bimini Top is a DANGER tag for Carbon Monoxide Gas (CO) buildup and a WARNING tag for limiting speeds when Bimini Top canvas is installed.
+Attached to the inside of the canvas is a DANGER tag for Carbon Monoxide Gas (CO) buildup and a WARNING tag for limiting speeds when canvas is installed.
 The rear (aft) curtain also has a WARNING tag stating "The Aft Curtain must not be used while engine is running or boat is underway".
 If your canvas does not have these tags, they become lost or are unable to be read, contact your dealer for replacement labels.